 Tres’ House of Cheesesteaks

 Another one of my favorite sandwich spots in Seattle is Tres’, a Black-owned Seattle restaurant singularly focused on massive juicy, cheesy cheesesteaks.
 They’ve moved around a bunch, taking up residence inside Ballard or Phinney dive bars.
-Their latest move is back into their food cart parked across the street from Ballard High School and inside The Lamplighter in Greenwood.
+Their latest move is at the back door of The Lamplighter’s parking lot (grab food there, not inside the bar).

 Each sandwich comes with your choice of beef or chicken, and they offer a few sides and a burger, too.
 I’m a sucker for an Original Philly, with beef, of course, and I’m always in awe over how much cheese manages to melt into every bite.